nkyokoo/sdetobotdb/README.md

  The admin dashboard lies in `/admin`, it can only be accessed by an admin user with rank `1`.<br>
  The user page lies in `/user` and is composed based on the current logged in user.

  The website will NOT work without the api running.
-A php webpage is not a secure way of handling requests from an mobile application!

  ### Api